Home » Cake & Cupcakes » Cookie Cake

 1/8 teaspoon vanilla extract

-Using a mixer, whip sugar and butter together, add one tablespoon of whipping cream at a time.
+Using a hand mixer, whip sugar and butter together, add one tablespoon of whipping cream at a time.
 Add vanilla extract.
 Whip until light and fluffy.

 Nutrition